WinSSHTerm/LaunchTools/README.md

 In the `<params>` section, you can define multiple `<param>` tags.
 Each `<param>` tag must contain two sub-tags: `<name>` and `<value>`.
 Each parameter name must match the regular expression `^LT\.[A-Z0-9_]+$`.

-### Options (Mandatory)
+### Options (Optional)

 Options allow you to adjust the way WinSSHTerm handles the Launch Tool.

 In the `<options>` section, you can define multiple `<option>` tags.
 Each `<option>` tag must contain two sub-tags: `<name>` and `<value>`.
 Each parameter name must match the regular expression `^LTOPT\.[A-Z0-9_]+$`.

-The following options are available and must be set:
+The following options are available:

-- **`LTOPT.WINDOW_HIDE_TIME_IN_MILLIS`**: When WinSSHTerm starts a Launch Tool, a new window will be opened.
+- **`LTOPT.WINDOW_HIDE_TIME_IN_MILLIS`** `(default=3000)`: When WinSSHTerm starts a Launch Tool, a new window will be opened.
 Most of the time, the script will be finished in a short time, and the window will be closed again.
 To avoid this short popup of the window, you can set a delay time (e.g., `1000` for 1 second).
 A value of `0` will show the window immediately.

-- **`LTOPT.KILL_PROCS_ON_WINDOW_CLOSE`**: If `true`, WinSSHTerm will automatically close all subprocesses opened in the script after the Launch Tool finishes.
+- **`LTOPT.KILL_PROCS_ON_WINDOW_CLOSE`** `(default=false)`: If `true`, WinSSHTerm will automatically close all subprocesses opened in the script after the Launch Tool finishes.
 If `false`, these processes will continue to run.
 All subprocesses will be closed at last when WinSSHTerm is closed.

-- **`LTOPT.LAUNCH_TERMINAL`**: If `true`, WinSSHTerm will launch the terminal after the Launch Tool finishes.
+- **`LTOPT.LAUNCH_TERMINAL`** `(default=true)`: If `true`, WinSSHTerm will launch the terminal after the Launch Tool finishes.
 If `false`, WinSSHTerm will take no action after the Launch Tool closes.
 Must be true to run the Launch Tool in Cluster Mode / Script Runner.

-- **`LTOPT.LAUNCH_COPY_FILES`**: If `true`, WinSSHTerm will launch the copy files operation after the Launch Tool finishes, if the user chooses to do so.
+- **`LTOPT.LAUNCH_COPY_FILES`** `(default=true)`: If `true`, WinSSHTerm will launch the copy files operation after the Launch Tool finishes, if the user chooses to do so.
 If `false`, WinSSHTerm will take no action after the Launch Tool closes, even if the user chose to copy files.

+- **`LTOPT.LOAD_COMMON_FUNCTIONS`** `(default=false)`: If `true`, a set of internal PowerShell functions will be sourced in the current Launch Tool.

+- **`LTOPT.DEBUG_MODE`** `(default=false)`: The debug mode will show the Launch Tool window immediately and prevent it from closing automatically.
+In this mode the content of connection variables, Launch Tool parameters and options are printed before running the script.
+In case the script has return values these will be printed after the script finishes.

 ### The PowerShell Script